 Watson Assistant can help you solve a problem by providing an intelligent interface using natural language.
 You can use the tools provided by the Assistant service with skills that will directly help your customers.
 The flexibility of the GUI tools and APIs combine to allow you to power applications and tools using AI in simple and powerful ways.
-The videos in this tutorial explain how to create the Watson Assistant service and how to add intents and entities.

 What you’re going to learn